 Some would say the above descriptions are overstated.
 You may have family or friends who say that you’re overreacting.
 After all, looking at pornography is “harmless” adult entertainment.
 Fantasy doesn’t harm anyone.
 Such opinions, though, are made out of ignorance and denial.
 Sexual addiction typically begins with the habitual use of porn combined with masturbation.
 This self-gratification conditions men to experience sex in isolation, moving them into what I call “the world of me.”

 I’ve experienced firsthand the devastation a wife feels when she realizes the most intimate area of her heart has been betrayed.
-I’ve seen over and over the same pain in others, and only those who have been there truly understand it.
+I’ve seen over and over the same pain in others.
+Only those who have been there truly understand it.
 But well-meaning onlookers, because they lack this understanding often make comments that create additional wounds.

 Blackout occurs in different ways and at different levels.
 Sometimes disclosure is quick, and it seems like someone flipped the off switch.
 More often, a bit of information starts a dimming process that, over time, ends in complete darkness.
 One reason for the slower progression is the way many men are discovered.
 Often, they’re caught —a bill, note, or Web site gives them away —which leads to a partial confession.
 Even husband who desire to come clean leave out information in the face of fear.
 Add to that an angry and hurting wife, and to many men, complete disclosure seems impossible.